SAP-samples/teched2022-DA180/exercises/ex6/README.md

 <br>

 __Step 2 - Create the station master attribute dataframe__
-Create a HANA dataframe, with the key master attributes of potential interest and relation to the price-level classification.
+Create a HANA dataframe, with the __key master station attributes__ of potential interest and relation to the price-level classification.
 - As the five digit postal code might be too detailed feature, we are abstracting it to the first two and three digits of the postal code, indicating a more regional than local aspect.
+- We leverage __dataframe select-method__, which allows us to use __SQL expressions to define new columns__

 ````Python
 # Create station masterdata HANA dataframe: station_master